gdh1829/Study-Note/README.md

-# Learning.
+# Study Note.

-This repository is just about what I've learned or studied today.
+about what I've learned or studied.

 OS - Linux
 Infra - AWS, Docker, Shell script